alveusgg/data/README.md

 To work with this repository locally, install the dependencies with `npm ci`.

 If you're using VSCode, add `"typescript.tsdk": "node_modules/typescript/lib"` to `.vscode/settings.json` to ensure you're using the correct TypeScript version.

+If you're planning to build the package locally, it is recommended that `npm run populate` is run after running `npm ci` to pre-populate your asset optimization cache with the latest distributed assets.
+This will reduce the time of the first build significantly as it will not need to optimize all assets from scratch.

-To test changes locally across the Alveus.gg projects, update the version in this repository using `npm version --no-git-tag-version preminor` (use `prepatch` instead if the change is a fix, or `prerelease` for repeat testing), and install this repository as a file-based dependency:
+To test changes locally across the Alveus.gg projects, update the version in this repository using `npm version --no-git-tag-version preminor` (use `prepatch` instead if the change is a fix, or `prerelease` for repeat testing), run `npm run build` and install this repository as a file-based
+dependency:

 - Website: `cd apps/website && pnpm remove @alveusgg/data && pnpm add file:../../../data`
 - Extension: `pnpm remove @alveusgg/data && pnpm add file:../data`